A retinal after-image that fades and is obscured by newer, brighter lights."

 - In The Frogs, Dionysus's wife, Ariadne, died because she was mortal.
 He, as an immortal god, laments that "She was young, so was I, surely she was much too young to die."

 - In the BIONICLE storyline, although there are no humans with which one can compare lifespan, almost everything lives for undetermined amounts of time.
-Every Matoran on Mata Nui has been there for one thousand years and lived on Metru Nui for who-knows how long before that, Toa Lesovikk has been wandering for at least 100,000 years, and Karzahni is almost as old as the universe itself.
-Toa do not seem to age, but instead turn into somewhat more decrepit Turaga after sacrificing their Toa energy (sort of an example of Evolutionary Levels).
+Every Matoran on Mata Nui has been there for one thousand years and lived on Metru Nui for who-knows how long before that (less than 100,000, at least), Toa Lesovikk has been wandering for at least several millenia, and Karzahni is almost as old as the universe itself.
+Toa do not seem to visibly age, but instead turn into somewhat more decrepit Turaga after sacrificing their Toa energy (sort of an example of Evolutionary Levels).
 Understandable, since they were only partly organic Mechanical Lifeforms.
 When mostly organic characters have been introduced with a similar lifespan, things got weirder.
-Some, like Gresh, were still seen as youngsters by others, despite being at least 100 000 years old!
+Some, like Gresh, were still seen as youngsters by others, despite being at least tens of thousands of years old!

 - In Halo, humans are definitely shorter-lived than the Prophets, who tend to live for hundreds of years thanks to advanced medical technology, and possibly shorter-lived than the Elites, who seem to be able to stay combat-fit well into at least their 80s.
 Even Halo's Advanced Ancient Humans, despite being able to live for well over 1000 years, were still short-lived compared to their Forerunner contemporaries.